Examination process overview

 After the oral examination

 - The examiners informally notify the candidate of the result (usually immediately, but no more than 24 hours afterwards).
 They will be given one of the following results: pass (or pass subject to the correction of minor editorial corrections or minor deficiencies), referral or fail.

 - The examiners prepare an examiners’ report on the viva which is passed to the Director of PGR Studies in the school before forwarding to DCO.

-- The examiners’ report is considered at the next examinations group meeting.
+- The examiners’ report is considered at the next Progression and Examinations Group meeting.
 The examiners’ recommendation is always subject to final approval by the examinations group.

 - Once the internal examiner has approved any corrections, the PGR can arrange for their eThesis to be submitted in accordance with the Guide to the thesis examination process

 - Referred candidates will receive individual notes for guidance which outline the required changes to help them prepare to resubmit.
-These notes must be submitted with the examiners’ report for approval by the Examinations Group .
+These notes must be submitted with the examiners’ report for approval by the Progression and Examinations Group .
 The notes will be issued by DCO once they’re approved.

 Deposit of final eThesis

 - Before the final thesis is submitted, the PGR and supervisor should discuss the thesis retention arrangements for the Library to agree whether the thesis can be made available immediately, or whether a restriction on access is needed.
 This may be necessary if the work is commercially or politically sensitive, or if there are plans to publish.

 Publication of pass list

 A candidate’s name will be published on a pass list after:

-- the examiners’ report has been approved at a Graduate Board’s Examinations Group meeting
+- the examiners’ report has been approved at a Graduate Board’s Progression and Examinations Group meeting

 - DCO has received confirmation that the internal examiner is satisfied that any required corrections have been completed

 - any outstanding tuition fees have been paid in full.